The Independent Electoral and Boundaries Commission (IEBC) Chairman Wafula Chebukati on Monday, August 15 declared William Ruto as President-elect.

 This cleared path for this year's general election at a time when it had only three Commissioners.

 “Although paragraph 5 of the Second Schedule of the IEBC Act fixed the quorum at five commissioners, this cannot override the Constitution.
-Moreover, there was a judgement of the High Court in which... it was held that the IEBC was quorate and therefore the Commission cannot be faulted for following the said decision,” Chief Justice Martha Koome ruled.U.S Ambassador Meg Whitman with IEBC Commissioners Wafula Chebukati, Prof Abdi Guliye and Justus Nyang'aya at the Bomas of Kenya National Tallying Centre on August 11, 2022.Courtesy US Embassy
+Moreover, there was a judgement of the High Court in which... it was held that the IEBC was quorate and therefore the Commission cannot be faulted for following the said decision,” Chief Justice Martha Koome ruled.U.S.
+Ambassador Meg Whitman with IEBC Commissioners Wafula Chebukati, Prof Abdi Guliye, and ex-commissioner Justus Nyang'aya at the Bomas of Kenya National Tallying Centre on August 11, 2022.Courtesy US Embassy